-This section will shortly present a few relevant ES/BMs proposed for 5G sliced systems which will be further extended for V2X environment in Section III.
+This section will shortly present a few relevant ES/BMs proposed for 5G sliced systems, which will be further extended for V2X environment in Section III.

-The work by Galis [10] introduces a basic ES/BM for 5G slicing, including several actors:
+The work [10] (A. Galis), introduces a basic ES/BM for 5G slicing, including several actors: